I Want To...

 Reasons to Seek Spiritual Support

 People often turn to a Higher Power for comfort and support during treatment.
 When you are ill, you may want to pray with a chaplain.
-The Pastoral Care staff includes Protestant ministers, Roman Catholic priests, an Episcopal priest, and others who can be contacted upon request, including a Jewish rabbi, Buddhist priest, Muslim imam, and Hindu pandit.
+The Spiritual Care and Chaplaincy staff includes Protestant ministers, Roman Catholic priests, an Episcopal priest, and others who can be contacted upon request, including a Jewish rabbi, Buddhist priest, Muslim imam, and Hindu pandit.

 Emotional and Spiritual Support